dalesgit/dalesgit.github.io/test.md

 Blessed    : The word that inaugurates the psalm and the book of psalms has sometimes been translated as praises, a noun form, though this would be an unusual rendering--not to mention the fact that many of the psalms are, in fact, more complaints than praises.
 More likely it should be read adjectivally, meaning praised or blessed.
-The medieval Jewish commentator Malbim sees it as particularly referring to contentment in the spiritual realm, an understanding that I share.
-The idea of longevity of spiritual contentment is a connotation that I was unable to easily represent in translation, but which I attempt to convey through this word.

 ---